abhishekarya1/Hash-Define-myNotes/content/java/misc.md

 }
 ```

-A node in the attached linked lists:
+A node in the attached backing linked lists of `HashMap`:
 ```txt
 ┌────────────────┬──────────────────┬─────────────────┬─────────────────┐
 │    key         │       value      │      hash       │       next      │
 └────────────────┴──────────────────┴─────────────────┴─────────────────┘
 ```

-There are bound to be hash collisions since the backing array is only of size `16`, whenever there is a node present on the bucket we are hashed to, we check for equality of objects using `equals()` method and replace if they are equal otherwise attach to the end of linked list at that bucket.
+**put() operation**: There are bound to be hash collisions since the backing array is only of size `16`, whenever there is a non-zero sized LL present on the bucket we are hashed to, we check (linear search) if the key already exists by comparing `hash` value present in LL nodes and then verify again by comparing the key we're currently searching and `key` value from LL using `equals()` method and replace if they are equal otherwise attach new node to the end of linked list at that bucket.

 {{% notice note %}}
 There can only be one `null` key in a HashMap and it is written to bucket indexed as `0`.